DVM Program Application

 - Personal letters should be addressed to: Chair, OVC-DVM Admissions Sub-Committee.

-- In your letter, outline the reason(s) why one or more courses were affected and clearly outline the specific date(s) of the problem that prevented you from meeting your academic responsibilities.
+- In your letter, outline the reason(s) why one or more semesters were affected and clearly outline the specific date(s) of the problem that prevented you from meeting your academic responsibilities.
 Provide an explanation of how those circumstances impacted your academics.

 - Do not disclose any medical diagnosis(es).